The Deadly Impact of Hospital Data Breaches

 Lastly, etherFAX’s entire network and data center operations have been built with multiple layers of redundancy to ensure reliability, performance and uptime. etherFAX Disaster Recovery (DR) guarantees uptime when existing telephony equipment fails due to technical failures, catastrophic events or natural disasters.
 Our global team and strategically located data centers in North America, Europe, and Asia continuously monitor events around the clock to ensure that all transmissions remain secure.

-To ensure your healthcare organization is protected against potential cyberattacks, contact us today.
+To ensure your healthcare organization is protected against potential cyberattacks and your hospital avoids data breaches, contact us today.